 The installation for APT8 They look at you 2015 is by Kanak artist Nicolas Molé in response to discussions with Meltherorong and 15 dancers from across the region who attended a workshop in Vanuatu in 2014.
 For APT8 visitors entered through the tangled roots of a banyan tree, into a cleared open space found in many of the region’s villages.
 The surrounds were animated with Mole’s immersive animated video projections of a forest inhabited by various beings.
 A large dwelling held 11 videos, presenting the diversity of performance found throughout Melanesia.

-Watch Yumi Danis performance and installation
+Watch the Yumi Danis (We Dance) performance

 Subscribe to QAGOMA YouTube to be the first to go behind-the-scenes / Watch or Read more about Asia Pacific artists

 The Asia Pacific Triennial of Contemporary Art (APT) is the Gallery’s flagship exhibition focused on the work of Asia, the Pacific and Australia.
-APT8 is at the Queensland Art Gallery and Gallery of Modern Art from 21 November 2015 until 10 April 2016
+APT8 was at the Queensland Art Gallery and Gallery of Modern Art from 21 November 2015 until 10 April 2016

 Feature image detail: Nicolas Molé IIs vous regardent (They look at you) 2015, reconfigured 2017